simbo1905/thinbus-srp-js/README.md

 ## Release Notes

+Version 1.3.0

+1. Fix to issue #3.
+This changes the computation of 'x' on the browser to drop leading zeros to match how the Java client generates verifiers.
+Unfortunately this means that there is a 1/16 chance that users who generated verifiers using the browser will not be able to login after the change and will have to use your password reset logic to generate a new verifier with the new JS logic.

 Version 1.2.1

 1. Support of Session Serialization - update to Nimbus 1.5.3.
 Thanks to Bernard Wittwer.

 Version 1.2.0